gofore/aws-training/docs/01-introduction-to-aws/slides.md

 - Messages must be polled from the REST API
   - supports long polling but by default releases immediately if there are no messages
-- Successfull message receive triggers invisibility period of a message
+- Successful message receive triggers invisibility period of a message
   - no transactions, automatic "rollback" if the message is not deleted within the invisibility period
 - Messages are sent to the REST API
   - 256kB payload limit, should use handle to S3 stored data for bigger payloads